Home Lessons Tutorials Links Books About Us Site Map

 He was the second of seven Presidents who came from Virginia.

-However, he also wrote the often quoted words "We hold these truths to be self-evident, that all men are created equal".
+He also wrote the often quoted words "We hold these truths to be self-evident, that all men are created equal".

 Thomas Jefferson had two vice presidents during his terms, Aaron Burr (1801-1805) and George Clinton (1805-1809).